ZhuoyaSHI/al-folio/_pages/about.md

 I am passianate to step into the built environment and apply my data analysis, BIM modeling, and problem-solving skills to solve some of the critical challenges the industry faces.

 <blockqoute>
-  <span style="color: purple; font-wright:bold; padding: 15px;"> * Enhancing building inspection in cities through modeling techniques for data management and visualization.* </span>
+  <span style="color: purple; font-weight:bold; padding: 15px;"> * Enhancing building inspection in cities through modeling techniques for data management and visualization.* </span>
 <blockqoute>